All Episodes

 That's right.

-But well, now it'll go before a district judge who will review the videos in camera.
+Well, now it'll go before a district judge who will review the videos in camera.

-And here you see the collusion between the school district and the sheriff's department.
+And here you see the collusion between the school district and the Sheriff's Department.

-They said that they confiscated uh the videos as part of their investigation, and then the school district says, oh, well, it's out of our hands because we gave it over.
+They said that they confiscated the videos as part of their investigation, and then the school district says, oh, well, it's out of our hands because we gave it over.

-But they're trying to hide behind the sheriff's skirts and cover their own tracks too.
+But they're trying to hide behind the sheriff's skirts and cover their own tracks, too.

 I think we should get a lot of information.

-If you're lying to Pfizer court judges for the purpose of getting a warrant on an not only an American citizen, but an opposition party candidate in a presidential election year, and you don't tell the judges well the first time,
+If you're lying to FISA court judges for the purpose of getting a warrant on not only an American citizen, but an opposition party candidate in a presidential election year, and you don't tell the judges, well, the first time, the initial application and three subsequent applications or renewals, if you don't tell the judge that the opposition party candidate paid for it, and you don't tell the judge that it wasn't verified,

-the initial application and three subsequent applications or renewals, if you don't tell the judge that the opposition party candidate paid for it, and you don't tell the judge that it wasn't verified, and you actually go out of your way to create the sense that there was, you know, two separate sources corroborating a story, but it's really one source.
+and you actually go out of your way to create the sense that there was, you know, two separate sources corroborating a story, but it's really one source.

 You know, that seems to me that something is really amiss because that would be shredding the Constitution and shredding our Fourth Amendment protections against unreasonable search and seizure.